- Search The Registry

 *Sydenham Hospital is celebrated on this date in 1892.
-This was a private hospital founded in a Harlem brownstone, serving mostly African American patients.
+This private hospital was founded in a Harlem brownstone, serving mostly African American patients.

-Because of its relatively small size, Sydenham continually faced more financial problems than most private hospitals, and on March 3, 1949, control of it was taken by New York City and it became part of the municipal hospital system.
-However, in a new practice for the municipal hospital system, the city continued to allow Sydenham's private physicians to hospitalize their patients there.
+Because of its relatively small size, Sydenham continually faced more financial problems than most private hospitals, and on March 3, 1949, control of it was taken by New York City.
+It became part of the municipal hospital system.
+However, the city continued to allow Sydenham's private physicians to hospitalize their patients in a new practice for the municipal hospital system.
 In 1971 Florence Gaynor became the first African American woman to head a major teaching hospital, taking over as Executive Director of Sydenham Hospital during a financial crisis.
 She also developed a Family Care Center that included a Sickle Cell Anemia clinic.

 A “Coalition to Save Sydenham” supported legal efforts to stop the closing, organized public rallies and lobbying of elected officials, and helped publicize research to demonstrate the need for the hospital.
-(In 1977 the federal government designated Harlem a “medically underserved area, with the Secretary of Health, Education and Welfare Joseph Califano calling it a “health disaster area.”)
-While a diminished Metropolitan Hospital was saved as an “Outpatient Demonstration:” project, the city insisted that Sydenham had to be closed.
-In the spring of 1980, as Sydenham was about to be shut down, angry demonstrators stormed the hospital, and initiated an occupation that lasted 10 days under a so-called “People’s Administration.”
+(In 1977, the federal government designated Harlem a “medically underserved area, with the Secretary of Health, Education and Welfare Joseph Califano calling it a “health disaster area.”)
+While a diminished Metropolitan Hospital was saved as an “Outpatient Demonstration:” project, the city insisted that Sydenham be closed.
+In the spring of 1980, as Sydenham was about to be shut down, angry demonstrators stormed the hospital.
+They initiated an occupation that lasted ten days under a so-called “People’s Administration.”